10.5 C

 Why not step outside and let the natural world surprise you?
 Take a moment to look closely at the trees around you—perhaps you’ll find a friendly face smiling back.
 Let these discoveries inspire you to reconnect with the great outdoors and explore the hidden wonders of the whimsical woods.

-# It is sexy sycamore tree
+# It is the sexy sycamore tree

 #